wweric24/OdooSecurityAudit/SETUP.md

 ## Troubleshooting

-### Import Issues
+### Sync Issues
-- Ensure the CSV file path is correct
+- Verify Azure and Odoo connection settings in `.env`
-- Check that the CSV file has the expected columns: Group Name, Group Purpose, Group Status, User Access, Users, Inherits
+- Enable `ALLOW_MOCK_SYNCS=true` to use the sample JSON payloads while testing locally
-- Verify the file encoding is UTF-8 (with or without BOM)
+- Check FastAPI logs for detailed error traces and SQL statements

 ### Database Issues
 - Delete `data/security.db` and reinitialize if needed